velmafia/cpp-libface/README.md

 _Windows:_

 - `git submodules init`, `git submodules update`, open `mman-win32` project and build it
+- put `mman.lib` to the `libs/` directory
+- if you have Qt installed, open `libface-project/libface.pro` and build for Debug/Release
-- open Visual Studio command line for root directory or this repo
+- otherwise, open Visual Studio command line for root directory or this repo
 - run `nmake -f Makefile.win lib-face` in order to build libface

 _Linux/OS X:_

+- if you have Qt installed, open `libface-project/libface.pro` and build for Debug/Release
 - run `make lib-face` in the terminal in root directory of this repo

 **ORIGINAL cpp-libface**